fgauna12/fgauna12.github.io/_posts/2020-03-05-installing-linkerd-using-azure-devops.md

 ### Pre-Requisites

 * A YAML pipeline
 * A pipeline that can issue `kubectl` commands.
-This post has [some clues](https://gaunacode.com/installing-fluxcd-using-azure-devops-and-helm-on-aks) on how to connect to an AKS cluster.
+This post has [some clues](https://gaunacode.com/installing-fluxcd-using-azure-devops-and-helm-on-aks) on how to connect to an AKS cluster using the Azure CLI.

 ### Installing Linkerd